CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 # Overview

 CompuTec WMS integrates Barcode Scanning into many of its functions, allowing for more efficient workflow operations.
-Here’s an overview of the main elements of barcode scanning within CompuTec WMS
+Here’s an overview of the main elements of barcode scanning within CompuTec WMS.

 ---